 Source: LinkedIn

-A sales engineer increases the trust a prospect has in your company.
+A sales engineer builds trust with a prospect in your company.

-They demonstrate expertise and how your product solves its pain points.
+They demonstrate your product's expertise and how it solves its pain points.
 This is because they use the products themselves and can put themselves in the customer’s seat.

 Sometimes you don’t have the necessary expertise in-house.
 Consider using recruitment process outsourcing (RPO) to find technical experts for your sales team.